gaokun227/HAFS_tools/README.md

 ## Overview

-The codes here are taken from the public [HAFS repo](https://github.com/hafs-community/HAFS)
+The codes here are originally taken from the public [HAFS repo](https://github.com/hafs-community/HAFS)

-We just use the code related to initial vortex correction
+We just use the codes related to Vortex Initilization

+Modifications are made at GFDL to facilitate the use of VI in GFDL SHiELD applications (please refer to [this paper](https://www.frontiersin.org/articles/10.3389/feart.2024.1396390/full))

 ## To compile the code

 cd sorc/
 build_tools.sh

-Kun has tested the code on Jet, on which all modules have been installed; see modulefiles/modulefile.hafs.jet